rsmease/algo-datastructures-notes/interview_topics/international.md

 - Locale choice impact:
     - Formatter behavior, calendar behavior
     - You can override a default calendar or a default currency
+    - Quotation start and end patterns (<< >> vs '')
 - Don't use locale to guess the user's location
 - Don't use locale to guess the user's preferred language
-- You can't make assumptions about the regulatory requirements for a user based on their preferred locale
+- You can't make assumptions about the regulatory requirements for a user based on their preferred locale -NSBundle.localizedresource is the best pathway to managing localized context behavior